 - Tuberculosis of the pericardium

 - Weakness of the heart muscle

-If you were diagnosed with any of the above conditions and you suspect it may be an incorrect diagnosis, you should seek a second opinion from a heart and lung specialist.
-They will be able to make sure the diagnosis isn’t something less common, such as pericardial mesothelioma.
+If you were diagnosed with any of the above conditions and you suspect a misdiagnosis, you should seek a second opinion from a heart and lung specialist to rule out pericardial mesothelioma.

 To make sure you get the answers you need, download our Free Checklist of Questions to Ask Your Doctor ahead of your appointment.

 Pericardial mesothelioma is difficult to treat because of the cancer's proximity to the heart.

 However, there are certain methods that may be used to treat the disease or its symptoms:

 - Chemotherapy is often the first line of treatment.
 Doctors also use chemotherapy to kill tumor cells that weren’t removed by radiation and surgery.
 Cisplatin is a commonly used chemotherapy treatment for this cancer.

 - Radiation therapy can shrink the size of pericardial tumors and relieve symptoms.

 - Surgery can remove the visible signs of a tumor.
 The most common surgery for this mesothelioma is called a pericardiectomy.
 This involves surgical resection of the heart lining.